JohnWBjr/JohnWBjr.github.io/README.md

 # JohnWBjr.github.io
 Test repository for GitHub Pages

-PreviewStory.html is an attempt to demostrate a "movable overlay" that is an iframe containing another website.
+PreviewStory.html demostrates a "movable overlay" that is an iframe containing another webpage.